 - Controllers checklist– a questionnaire designed for the needs of the controllers

 - Processors checklist – a questionnaire designed for the needs of the data processors

 - Information security checklist – a questionnaire that needs to be filled out by the Information Security Team Lead

 - Direct marketing checklist- a questionnaire that needs to be filled out by the Marketing Team Lead

-- Data sharing and subject access checklist – a questionnaire that needs to be reviewed by the DPO / GDPR owner of the organisation, along with the IT team lead and the internal ISO auditor (if any)
+- Data sharing and subject access checklist – a questionnaire that needs to be reviewed by the DPO / GDPR owner of the organization, along with the IT team lead and the internal ISO auditor (if any)

-NB: There is a Data Protection fee applicable for all UK-based companies processing personal data.
+NB: There is a Data Protection fee applicable to all UK-based companies processing personal data.
 The fees may vary between £40 and £2,900.
 Every company can check whether they should pay a Data Protection fee by taking this free quiz published on the ICO’s official website.

 Tools for keeping records of processing activities (as per Art.
 30 from GDPR)

-- Keeping records of processing activities, in line with the authorities’best practices
+- Keeping records of processing activities, in line with the authorities’ best practices

 - Ensuring limited access to the platform (only those who have been granted with access will be able to review the information)